EnriqueITE/customWifiListening/README.md

 Custom Python script using Scapy to enumerate WiFi probes and link the results with Wifiphisher Script (https://github.com/wifiphisher/wifiphisher).

-It is recommended to have to WiFi interfaces.
+It is recommended to have 2 WiFi interfaces.
 One to listen in this script, and the other one to create the Rogue AP with Wifiphisher.

 Thanks to https://github.com/yadox666 for the great Scapy tips!